-- Soil and groundwater remediation systems offer fully integrated, pre-wired and pre-piped turnkey operations that are factory tested and ready to use in the field.
+- Soil and groundwater remediation systems: Soil and groundwater remediation systems offer fully integrated, pre-wired and pre-piped turnkey operations that are factory tested and ready to use in the field.
 They’re available with air sparging, biosparging and soil vapor extraction systems.
-These systems also handle air stripping and oil-water Complete systems are mounted on exposed or enclosed trailers and can be custom-designed to specific needs.
-They’re the latest in bioremediation technology.
+These systems also handle air stripping, and oil-water Complete systems are mounted on exposed or enclosed trailers.
+They can also be custom-designed to specific needs.
+Soil and groundwater remediation systems are the latest in bioremediation technology.

-- Fully integrated custom environmental remediation systems go a step beyond.
+- Fully integrated custom environmental remediation systems: Fully integrated custom environmental remediation systems go a step beyond.
 They set the standard for the entire industry.
 These complete custom-built systems include standard air sparging and soil vapor extraction.
 There are dual-phase extraction systems with thermal catalytic oxidizers, along with liquid and vapor-phase carbon adsorption.

-- Soil vapor extraction systems include a blower and vacuum pump.
+- Soil-vapor extraction systems: Soil-vapor extraction systems include a blower and vacuum pump.
 All components are fully integrated with marine-grade aluminum skids.
 They can also be mounted on an enclosed trailer to protect the investment.

-- Air sparging systems have both a compressor and blower.
+- Air sparging systems: Air sparging systems contain a compressor and blower.
 Heat exchangers are available if required.
 All controls, gauges and indicators can be custom-ordered and designed to individual needs.

-- Low-profile air strippers have a turbo tray design.
+- Low-profile air strippers: Low-profile air strippers have a turbo tray design.
 They’re high-performance and low-maintenance.

-- Air/water separators are structurally sound to withstand full vacuum applications.
+- Air/water separators: Air/water separators are structurally sound to withstand full vacuum applications.
 They’re corrosion-free and can be used in any site condition.

-- Enhanced oil/water separators are used above the ground for surface spill cleanup.
+- Enhanced oil/water separators: Enhanced oil/water separators are used above the ground for surface spill cleanup.

-- Mobile dewatering aerators efficiently remove hydrocarbons at flow rates up to 500 GPM.
+- Mobile dewatering aerators: Mobile dewatering aerators efficiently remove hydrocarbons at flow rates up to 500 GPM.